Marwearde History, Family Crest & Coats of Arms

 Another 32 words (2 lines of text) are included under the topic Early Marwearde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Marwearde family to the New World and Oceana
+Migration of the Marwearde family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Marwearde or a variant listed above: Joe Marwood settled in Virginia in 1635; John Marwood settled in Barbados in 1685; Jonas Marwood settled in Maryland in 1727; Alexander Morwood arrived in Philadelphia in 1850..